Transport and phase separation of active Brownian particles in fluctuating environments: Collective Behavior

+An important aspect in the present context is that the decrease of $v$ with $\rho$ is much less prominent in presence of fluctuations, particularly in the low-density regime.
+This confirms our picture that the trapping effect in the modified ABP model in hindered.

-{Using the depedency of $v$ on $\rho$ one can find the (so-called) effective free energy of the system as a function the packing fraction~\cite{tailleur2008statistical}, $f(\rho)$.
-The proposed effective free energy is composed of two contribution, the bulk contribution, $f_0$, and the contribution due to the repulsive interaction of the particles (which mimicks the excluded volume effects), $f_\mathrm{rep}$:
+In fact, using the function $v(\rho)$ one can obtain, in the sprit of earlier works on conventional ABPs~\cite{tailleur2008statistical}, an effective free energy of the system as a function the density $f(\rho)$.
+This function is composed of two contributions, the bulk contribution, $f_0$, and a contribution due to the repulsive interaction of the particles , $f_\mathrm{rep}$, yielding

 with